George B. Daniels: September 11 multi-district litigation (2003–)

-On March 9, 2016, Daniels issued a default judgment against Iran, ordering it to pay $7.5 billion in damages to families of victims who died in the September 11, 2001 attacks, as well as $3 billion to insurers such as Chubb Limited that paid out claims resulting from the event.
-The plaintiffs in the case argued that Iran "provided material support" and training to al Qaeda members, including 9/11 hijackers, through Hezbollah prior to the attacks and was therefore liable.
-Earlier in 2015, Daniels had ruled that Saudi Arabia had sovereign immunity and dismissed all charges against the kingdom for its alleged role in the attacks.
+On March 9, 2016, Daniels issued a further default judgment against Iran ordering it to pay $7.5 billion in compensatory damages to families of victims—$12.5 million per spouse, $8.5 million per parent, $8.5 million per child, and $4.25 million per sibling—and $3 billion to insurers such as Chubb Limited that paid claims resulting from the attacks.
+The plaintiffs argued that Iran had provided material support and training to al-Qaeda members, including the hijackers, through Hezbollah prior to the attacks.
+Earlier, in September 2015, Daniels had ruled that Saudi Arabia was entitled to sovereign immunity under the Foreign Sovereign Immunities Act and dismissed all claims against the kingdom for its alleged role in the attacks.